Mainframe (G.I. Joe): IDW

 Mainframe is the Joe soldier who discovers that Cobra exists as an organization in the first place; his theories that they are a group willing to profit in the long term pans out.
 In order to chase the proof, he goes off base, with Snake Eyes the only Joe who thinks he is not a traitor.
 As he is Joe-trained, the other Joes chasing him use lethal force.

 He later returns to the team, a trusted field commander.
-At one point, he leads operations in Europe defending the life of an injured diplomat, shot in an Cobra attack.
+At one point, he leads operations in Europe defending the life of an injured diplomat, shot in a Cobra attack.
 Said diplomat is trusted by both sides in a bitter conflict.
 Mainframe is later called in to assist in tracking down Destro's possible involvement in a fatal conflict in Rio de Janeiro.

 Animated series

 Sunbow

 Mainframe appeared in the original G.I.
 Joe animated series, voiced by Patrick Pinney.
 He was often partnered with Dial Tone, and played video games with him in his spare time.
 In the 5-part mini series "Arise, Serpentor, Arise!", Mainframe and his teammate Beach Head take shelter in the actual coffin of Vlad Tepes from his crumbling castle.
 In the same series, Mainframe mentions a posting he had monitoring base security in Vietnam.
 Mainframe was also apparently married with children at one point; while driving through Transylvania, he remarks that the country reminds him of when he would take his kids trick or treating.

 In the episode "Computer Complications", he mentions having an ex-wife.
 In that same episode, Zarana goes undercover at a Joe base as "Carol Weidler".
 During that time, Mainframe and Zarana develop romantic feelings for each other.
 Mainframe also programs robot subs to G.I.
 Joe control, but Zarana reverses the programming, though she saves his life when Zartan leaves an explosive on him.
 "Carol" then reveals her true identity to Mainframe, who lets her escape.
 Mainframe is later treated for "neurological shock" and blames himself for the loss of an anti-matter powered space probe that G.I.
 Joe and Cobra were after and the USS Flagg, but Duke says otherwise.
-The episode ends showing both Mainframe and Zarana, miles away looking at the moon, perhaps pondering the same thoughts.
+The episode ends showing both Mainframe and Zarana, miles away looking at the Moon, perhaps pondering the same thoughts.